informalsystems/quartz/docs/neutrond_setup.md

-  CosmWasm Binaries: Manual Install and Configure
+# Neutrond Setup

-> Note - We highly recommend setting up `neutrond` with the docker image provided.
-However, we have provided these detailed instructions in case you wanted to take a deeper look.
+> Note - We would like to highly recommend setting up the `neutrond` node with the docker image provided.
+However, we also understand that docker is a poison upon the human soul, and thus provide these instructions for setting up the neutrond node locally, without imbibing such poision.
+It will probably take less time to follow these instructions than it will to build the holy docker image anyways.
+Up to you 🫡

 Quartz expects to interact with a CosmWasm-based blockchain.
 The default/archetypal binary is `neutrond`.
+Currently its hardcoded to use `neutrond` though of course we will make this configurable soon.

 Here we describe how to get setup from scratch or how to use an existing `neutrond` binary/network you have access to.